Wernicke’s Encephalopathy and Medical Malpractice

 Kathy Snapka

-Since 1982, Kathryn "Kathy" Snapka has been defending the rights of the wrongfully injured in Texas.
+Since 1982, Kathryn "Kathy" Snapka has been defending the rights of the wrongfully injured.
 Mrs. Snapka is a board-certified personal injury lawyer with a long and impressive career of civil trial litigation that includes several landmark cases, prestigious awards, and countless multi-million dollar verdicts and settlements.
-Her firm's primary focus is medical malpractice claims originating from negligence, defective medical products, and pharmaceutical injuries.
+Her firm's primary focus is medical malpractice claims originating from negligence, defective medical products, and pharmaceutical injuries with a particular focus on birth injuries and Wernicke-Korsakoff Encephalopathy cases.

 Comments 2